AdobeDocs/commerce-admin.en/help/stores-purchase/order-update.md

 ---
 # Update an order

 When helping a customer who has placed an order, you need to determine the status of the order.
-The available options for a `Pending` order are different than the options for a `Processing` order.
+The available options for a `Pending` order are different from the options for a `Processing` order.
 For more information, see [Process an order](order-processing.md).

 ## Pending orders